 Why is the GPA calculated by the Physical Therapist Centralized Application Service (PTCAS) different from the one on my university transcript?
 Which GPA will DMU use?

 Oftentimes, the difference in GPAs between what PTCAS calculates and what appears on a university transcript has to do with re-taken courses.
 If a student re-takes a course for a better grade, many universities will only count the higher grade in its GPA calculation.
 PTCAS, however, counts both the original grade and the re-taken grade when it calculates a GPA.
 DMU only uses the GPAs provided by PTCAS.
 More information on PTCAS grade calculations.

 Yes.
 All applicants to the doctor of physical therapy program must submit GRE scores.
 The PTCAS GRE code for Des Moines University is 0463.

 Do I need to finish all of the requirements before I can apply?

 No. Students must be prepared to finish all requirements prior to orientation in August, but they can apply before all prerequisites are completed.
 This includes both course work and PT observational experiences.

 When is your application deadline?

 The doctor of physical therapy program participates in the web-based Physical Therapist Centralized Application Service (PTCAS).
-Applications begin July 5 for the class that begins the following August.
+The application opens in early July each year for the class that begins the following August.
 The deadline is December 15.
 Because of the rolling admission policy, it is in your best interest to apply early.